Houses: Recycling (Blue) Cart

 - Mirror or window glass

-All single-family households in the RecycleSmart service area are entitled to four (4) on-call recyclable/organics cleanups every year, at no additional charge.
+All single-family households can schedule up to four (4) on-call recyclable and/or organics cleanups per year, at no additional cost.
 Call Republic Services at (925) 685-4711 to schedule an appointment (please call at least two weeks in advance).

 - The total amount of material accepted is two cubic yards (the equivalent of fourteen 32-gallon bags).